deltaswapio/deltaswap/whitepapers/0001_generic_message_passing.md

   synchronously, and broadcasts them to a peer-to-peer network.
 There's no possibility of equivocation or eclipse attacks leading to disagreements.

-- Long-range attacks and other PoS attacks are prevented by guardian set update finality on the connected chains.
-After a brief convergence window, the old guardian set becomes invalid and no alternative histories can be built.
+- Long-range attacks and other PoS attacks are prevented by phylax set update finality on the connected chains.
+After a brief convergence window, the old phylax set becomes invalid and no alternative histories can be built.

 - Instead of relying on inclusion proofs, we use a multisig scheme which is easier to understand and audit and cheaper to verify on all connected chains.
 The extra guarantees offered by an inclusion proof are not needed in the Wormhole